Summary

 This chain is ideal if you need broader compatibility with older operating systems, including Android 7.1 and lower.
 This chain is difficult to support on Windows

-If you still see this old chain after the DST Root CA X3 expiry (after updating Certify The Web and after rebooting), then you need to resolve this urgently.
+If you still see this old chain after the DST Root CA X3 expiry (after updating Certify Certificate Manager and after rebooting), then you need to resolve this urgently.
 At a minimum you must ensure ISRG Root X1 (Self signed) is installed under your machine Trusted Certification Authorities using certlm.msc and remove the R3 issued by DST Root CA X3 from Intermediate Certification Authorities.
 See the further troubleshooting section below.

 Switching to Chain 1 (modern)